 You’re Seeing an Increase in Client Costs--and Lost Revenue

 Sometimes, you can shield your clients (internal and external) from internal process inefficiencies.
 More often than not, though, it results in missed deadlines, a quality of work that varies from an initial pitch or project scope, and poor client relationships with project stakeholders.
-Not only will your clients start to feel the heat (or starting feeling like you’ve gone cold without regular updates and progress) due to a weak review and approval processes, but you’ll start feeling the heat on the project budget due to:
+Not only will your clients start to feel the heat (or starting feeling like you’ve gone cold without regular updates and progress) due to a weak review and approval system or processes, but you’ll start feeling the heat on the project budget due to:

 - Lost Revenue for delayed deliverables: Consistently missing deliverable deadlines because of behind-the-scenes chaos mean you’re likely making up for messy project management in discounts or reduced rates for future work.
 Your account management team will also likely spend more time and manpower making up for client dissatisfaction if issues get sent up the chain of command.